|1st Lt. Laula Middleton of Evergreen.|

 April 4, 1915 – Blues legend Muddy Waters was born in Rolling Fork, Miss.

 April 4, 1915 – Gerald D. Salter, who was born and raised in Evergreen, Ala., passed away in Montgomery after a brief illness.
-He was a longtime employee of the Louisville & Nashville Railroad.
+Born on June 3, 1876, he was a longtime employee of the Louisville & Nashville Railroad and was a Freemason.
+He was buried in Greenwood Cemetery in Montgomery.

 April 4-6, 1916 - The “Boosters Club Chautauqua” was scheduled to “give three big entertainments” at the Conecuh County Courthouse in Evergreen, Ala.